mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 The **Environments** section shows you the following details:

+{{% todo %}}
-{{% todo %}}Re: environment status, in Dev Portal Guide, we mention that the status can be cached.
+Re: environment status, in Dev Portal Guide, we mention that the status can be cached.
 Is this relevant for the Portable Portal?
 "The environment status is cached; there can be a delay of up to five minutes before the status icon displays a change of status.
 To see the details of the alerts, click **Alerts**.
-For more information, see [Alerts](/developerportal/operate/monitoring-application-health/)."{{% /todo %}}
+For more information, see [Alerts](/developerportal/operate/monitoring-application-health/)."
+{{% /todo %}}

 * Environment name – for example, **Acceptance**
 * Environment status – indicated by the check mark color next to the environment name: